thebino/rki_covid/README.md

 ## Configuration
 Add a new integration via `Configuration > Integration` and select your district to monitor.

-You can add multiple integrations for different districts.
+**Hint:** You can add multiple integrations for different districts.

 Each district will add `5 Entities` wich can be added to the Lovelace UI.